pywkt

 Remote Machine Learning

 The Intel NUC is a pretty great server, but I'm planning on throwing a bunch of photos in here and I want to use Immich's facial recognition features.
 This can really bog down the NUC so I'm going to offload this work to another machine I have in the house that I mainly use for AI/ML/LLM stuff.
-The Following steps will be done on that computer, which is also running Ubuntu 22.04, but the full desktop version with an RTX 3060 Ti graphics card.
+The Following steps will be done on that computer, which is running Ubuntu 22.04, but the full desktop version with an RTX 3060 graphics card.

 This computer didn't already have Docker installed so I followed the steps above for installing Docker/Docker Compose.